 D. ELIGIBLE ASSET CLASSES

 26. Eligible asset classes and their minimum credit rating requirements are outlined in the following table.
 Assets in any of these classes may be held in currencies other than the Swiss franc.
+Investment of Strategic Cash in any one issuer may not exceed 5 per cent of total strategic cash investments except for sovereign bonds rated AA or above.
+Investment in sovereign bonds issued by one country rated AA or above may not exceed 30 per cent of total strategic cash investments.
+Investments, within the constraints set hereafter, may be carried out through direct holdings or pooled investment vehicles

 The text above has been added to limit exposure to a single issuer and thus improve diversification and reduce risk.
 There was no specific limit in the policy as adopted.
 The last sentence has been added in order to clarify that the use of pooled investment vehicles, which may bolster diversification and risk reduction, and reduce costs, are authorized in lieu of directly holding individual investments.
 However the pooled investment vehicles will be subject to the constraints set forth in the table below.